 Last week my daughter’s class had a fun little celebration that involved Ugly Sweaters and watching the Grinch.
 The children were invited to wear ugly sweaters and to come with festive and crazy holiday hair.
-Of course my daughter does not own any ugly sweaters so we how to get crafty and together we came up with this super adorable, yet still ugly, DIY Ugly Sweater!
-And she requested her holiday hair represent Max, the dog from the Grinch.
+Of course, Olivia does not own an ugly sweater so we had to get crafty.
+Together we came up with this super adorable, yet still ugly, DIY Ugly Sweater!
+She also requested that her holiday hair represent Max, the dog from the Grinch.
 Check out what we came up with:

 We grabbed a sweater from her bureau and we raided my craft stash.
 After finding the red feather embellishment it was decided that we would add Rudolph to her sweater.
 Some google eyes, pipe cleaners and snowflakes later, we had all of the supplies needed.

 I didn’t want to ruin her sweater, so I used a needle and thread to tack everything to the sweater.
 For the google eyes I just used some glue dots to secure them in place.
 When she got home later that I day I was able to easily remove everything without damaging the sweater.

 Grinch Crazy Hair Tutorial

 To transform her into Max, I ran outside to find a branch from a tree.
 I grabbed several and picked the best one once I was back inside (and warm!).

 I hot glued the branch to a headband and also secured it with a bit of string in case the hot glue didn’t hold on the headband.